 Brown Dog Tick

 The brown dog tick (Rhipicephalus sanguineus) or kennel tick is like all ticks a blood-sucking parasite that can transmit dangerous diseases to its host.
 The Brown Dog Tick originates from North Africa but has spread throughout the world and is now in fact the most widespread tick in the world.
+The species will probably continue to spread because of climate change.
+It has also adapted well to human habitats and can complete its entire life cycle indoors.
+The brown dog tick primarily prefers dogs as its host but also infests other warm-blooded animals, including humans, when there are no dogs around.

 By Alan R Walker, CC BY-SA 3.0, via Wikimedia Commons